3. FAQ: Troubleshooting compute jobs#

 See also

-Our documentation on Data Storage
+Our documentation on HPC Data Storage

-2.3.
+3.2.
 I have accidentally deleted some data, how can I restore it?#

 We keep regular data snapshots at multiple points in time for all our shared storage systems.
 This includes the storage of VSC_HOME, VSC_DATA and VSC_SCRATCH in your account as well as VSC_DATA_VO and VSC_SCRATCH_VO in your Virtual Organization.